FederatedAI/KubeFATE/docker-deploy/README.md

 Spark was introduced in FATE v1.5 as the underlying computing backend, for more details about FATE on Spark please refer to this [document](../docs/FATE_On_Spark.md).

+Using Docker-compose to deploy FATE can support four different types, corresponding to four types of backends.
+They are eggroll, spark_rabbitmq, spark_pulsar and spark_local_pulsar.
+For more details on the different types of FATE see: [Introduction to FATE Backend Architecture](../docs/Introduction_to_Backend_Architecture.md).

+**Note**: Exchange components are not deployed by default.
+For deployment, users can fill in the server IP into the `exchangeip` of the above configuration file.
+The default listening port of this component is 9371.

 On the host running FATE, the non-root user needs the owner permission of `/data/projects/fate` folder and Docker permission.
 No other action is required if the user is root.